 In 2015, we published Sightsavers’ first social inclusion strategy, which focused on scaling up the organisation’s efforts to achieve diversity and equality in the workplace.
-The following year we launched Sightsavers’ Disability Inclusion Working Group, a cross-departmental group of staff who champion positive change and promote disability inclusion.
+The following year we launched the Disability Inclusion Working Group, a cross-departmental group of Sightsavers staff who champion positive change and promote disability inclusion.

-These milestones paved the way for several groundbreaking initiatives, including a Disability Employee Network and disability awareness training for all staff.
+These milestones paved the way for several groundbreaking and ongoing initiatives, including a Disability Employee Network and disability awareness training for all staff.
 These achievements represent the work of many teams across the organisation.

-Here you can read about our inclusion highlights of the past six years, and follow the timeline of our journey towards becoming an employer of choice for people with disabilities.
+Here you can read about our inclusion highlights been 2016 and 2023, and follow the timeline for this part of our journey towards becoming an employer of choice for people with disabilities.

 Improvements to Sightsavers’ branding included new typography styles to ensure our communications are more legible.
-We added a section to our guidelines on accessibility rules, including contrast levels, minimum font sizes, ensuring content can be understood by screenreaders, and adding alt text to images.
+We added a section to our guidelines on accessibility that covered contrast levels, minimum font sizes, ensuring content can be understood by screenreaders, and adding alt text to images.

-The Disability Inclusion Working Group (originally called the Social Inclusion Working Group) is a cross-departmental learning community made up of staff members that champion positive change, aiming to make Sightsavers an organisation that promotes and embodies disability inclusion.
+The Disability Inclusion Working Group (DIWG) (originally called the Social Inclusion Working Group) was established.
+The DIWG was a cross-departmental learning community made up of staff members who champion positive change.
+The group aimed to make Sightsavers an organisation that promotes and embodies disability inclusion.

 The training covers disability inclusion, language, accessibility and disability inclusive development.
 Read more in our highlights at the top of the page.